LukaszSwolkien/EngineeringMetrics/README.md

     - All teams independence factor > 90% (no more than 10% stories dependent on work from other team)
     - Single team independence factor > 80%

+2. __Execution metrics__ to measure the amount of work commited vs delivered.
+This data shows how predictable the team is.
+Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
+Such metrics can also be aggregated on the organisation level

+    Example of key results:

+    - 90% of sprint content committed by the team is delivered

-2. __Project progress__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)
+3. __Project progress__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)

     Issues selection in the example (notebooks/Project_execution_metrics.ipynb) is based on the below parameters: